Florence Lascelles, Countess of Harewood

-Florence Lascelles, Countess of Harewood (12 February 1859 - 5 May 1943), was the wife of Henry Lascelles, 5th Earl of Harewood and mother of Henry Lascelles, 6th Earl of Harewood who married Mary, Princess Royal, the only daughter of King George V.
+Florence Lascelles, Countess of Harewood (12 February 1859 – 5 May 1943), was the wife of Henry Lascelles, 5th Earl of Harewood, and mother of Henry Lascelles, 6th Earl of Harewood.

-Born Lady Florence Katharine Bridgeman, youngest daughter of Orlando Bridgeman, 3rd Earl of Bradford and his wife, the former Selina Weld-Forester, she grew up at Weston Park.
-She married the future earl, Viscount Lascelles, on 5 November 1881 at St Peter's Church, Eaton Square, London.
-They lived at Goldsborough Hall until 1892 when her husband inherited his father's earldom and they moved to Harewood House.
+Born Lady Florence Katharine Bridgeman, youngest daughter of Orlando Bridgeman, 3rd Earl of Bradford, and his wife, the former Selina Weld-Forester, she grew up at Weston Park.
+She married the future earl, then Viscount Lascelles, on 5 November 1881 at St Peter's Church, Eaton Square, London.
+They lived at Goldsborough Hall until 1892, when her husband inherited his father's earldom and they moved to Harewood House.